gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 YoloV1 Model Architecture
 ```

+The YOLOv1 model is made up of 24 convolutional layers and 2 fully connected layers, a surprisingly
+simple architecture that resembles a image classification model.
+The authors also mentioned that
+the model was inspired by GoogLeNet.

+We are more interested in the last layer of the network, as that is where the novelty lies.
-The below figure is a zoomed in version of the last layer, a cuboid of shape $7 \times 7 \times 30$.
+{numref}`label-matrix` is a zoomed in version of the last layer, a cuboid of shape $7 \times 7 \times 30$.
 This cuboid is extremely important to understand, which we will mention more later.

 ```{figure} https://storage.googleapis.com/reighns/images/label_matrix.png